Hiroshima Goddess Festival

 Hiroshima Goddess Festival (広島女神まつり, Hiroshima megami matsuri) was a professional wrestling event promoted by World Wonder Ring Stardom.
 The event took place on November 3, 2022, in Hiroshima at the Hiroshima Sun Plaza with limited attendance due in part to the ongoing COVID-19 pandemic at the time.

+Nine matches were contested at the event, including two on the pre-show, and four of Stardom's seven championships were on the line.
+The main event saw Syuri defeat Maika to retain the World of Stardom Championship.
+In other prominent matches, Saya Kamitani successfully retained the Wonder of Stardom Championship against Mina Shirakawa, and Mayu Iwatani defeated Alpha Female to retain the SWA World Championship.

+Production

 Background

 The show featured nine professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
 The event's press conference was held on October 3, 2022, and was broadcast live on Stardom's YouTube channel.